 2. Housing is a universal right AND the law.

-The United Nations has passed and reformed numerous declarations of non-discriminatory housing protections, that most member states have ratified.
-History has show repeated societal patterns of discrimination in housing that has prevented families to provide basic shelter for their families.
-Now, with rising global patterns of migration in relations to world events and greater opportunities, these basic principles have never been more essential.
-The European Union (EU) has also adapted their own housing protections that all member states must follow.
+Meanwhile, with rising global patterns of migration in relations to world events and greater opportunities, these basic principles have never been more essential.
+Therefore the European Union (EU) has also adapted their own housing protections that all member states must follow.
 These protections extend to class, race, ethnicity, gender, religion, and sexuality.
-The consequences of breaking these laws can result in trial and conviction within individual state courts or in the European Court System.
+The consequences of a violation of these laws can lead to a trial and conviction, either in individual state courts or in the European judicial system.